SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 ## Exam Problems

 Now, after we have recalled how to make simple calculations, read and print numbers on the console, let's move to the problems.
-We will solve several **problems from a SoftUni entrance exam**.
+We will solve several **problems from a SoftUni practical exam**.

 ### Problem: Training Lab